cdoremus/deno-blog/posts/Using_SQLite_with_Deno.2023-02-24.md

 ```
 In this example, `preparedQuery` returned the `query` object as a `PreparedQuery` interface type.
 There are three ways to bind parameters and get results from a Prepared query:

 - The `iter` method binds the parameters to the query and returns an iterator over rows.
-Use this if there multiple rows in a result set because it avoids loading all returned rows into memory at once which allows a large number of rows to be processed.
+Use this if there are multiple rows in a result set because it avoids loading all returned rows into memory at once allowing a large number of rows to be processed sequentially.

-- The `all` method binds the data and returns a result set in an array.
+- The `all` method binds the data and returns a full result set in an array.

 - The `first` method returns the first item of a result set returned by the query.